What is the eLife Innovation Sprint?

 We value non-code contributions as much as code – documentation, domain knowledge, community engagement and user feedback are all crucial for the success of an open technical project.

-You can play multiple roles, depending on your interest.
+You can play multiple roles, and your role can change during the Sprint, depending on your interest.

 Diversity, accessibility and inclusion